davidwparker/davidwparker.github.io/_posts/2008-09-07-lovin-ubiquity.md

 categories: [posts, hascode]
 oldurl: http://davidwparker.com/2008/09/07/lovin-ubiquity/
 ---
-So Mozilla's <a href="http://labs.mozilla.com/2008/08/introducing-ubiquity/">Ubiquity</a> project is extremely cool.
+So Mozilla's [Ubiquity](http://labs.mozilla.com/2008/08/introducing-ubiquity/) project is extremely cool.
 If you haven't checked it out yet, do it now.
 Ubiquity is an extremely efficient way to get around the web.

 I wanted an easy way to search rspec documentation.
 Not wanting to work too hard, I just forked Jack Dempsey's code (which searched the Ruby documentation) and changed it to handle rspec instead.